Scottish Book Trust

 Scottish Book Trust is a national charity based in Edinburgh, Scotland promoting literature, reading and writing in Scotland.
-Scottish Book Trust works with and for a range of audiences, including babies and parents (through the Bookbug programme), children and young people, teachers and learning professionals, and writers and publishers.
+Scottish Book Trust works with writers and publishers.
+The trust runs the Scottish Children's Book Award which is funded by Creative Scotland.

 The charity was established in 1998.

 Budget

 Scottish Book Trust invests £3 million annually to fund and promote reading and writing in Scotland.
-It uses this budget to gift over 1 million books to the public and fund over 1,200 literature events in order to connect Scottish readers and writers.
-Scottish Book Trust reaches many young children in Scotland through its Bookbug book gifting program.
-It supports over 400 Scottish writers and illustrators and runs two children's book awards, in which the winners are chosen by Scottish schoolchildren.
-It also develops resources to help teachers and librarians inspire students and improve literacy.
-The Trust's three websites promote reading and writing to around 50,000 online visitors a month.
+It give a million books to the public and funds over 1,200 literature events including its Bookbug book gifting program.
+It supports over 400 Scottish writers and illustrators and runs two children's book awards, including the Scottish Children's Book Award.
+It develops resources to help teachers and librarians to improve literacy.

 Programs

 Early years program

 Previously known as Bookstart in Scotland, Bookbug gives free books to all Scottish children at around: